AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 These off-diagonal

-members d j. dt lead to the fact that the body exerts a
+members dj.dt lead to the effect, that a certain

 gravitational field in the direction of rotation of the source.

-It is similar to a sphere rotating in a viscous liquid entraining
+It is similar to a sphere rotating in a viscous liquid, which

-(macroscopic objects, planets, shining stars, etc.) the effect
+common rotating bodies (macroscopic objects, planets, ordinary stars, etc.) the effect of entrainment is

 Hydrodynamic analogy of the